Abdullah-056/Semester-Project/README.md

 # Semester-Project
-This is the repository in which I share my Semester Projects.
+This is the repository in which I share my Semester Projects that I have done throughout 8 semesters.